Madha: As Saruj Dam

 As Saruj Dam is one of the city's main attractions.
-Following the recent rains, the dam has significantly filled up, creating a lake of fresh water, making it a well-liked destination for travelers who wish to take in the gorgeous views and the fresh water.
+The dam allows for the accumulation of rain, creating a lake of fresh water.
 It was built in 2004 in Wadi Madha, just before the village of As Saruj (Oman), and was therefore named As Saruj Dam.
 It has a height of 25.5 m and a reservoir with a capacity of 1.35 million cubic meters (coordinates: 25°16′4″N, 56°17′58″E).

 Madha Banyan Trees

 In the farming area a group of well-established banyan trees are found.
 The farming area is watered by falaj system with water coming from the mountain springs.

 Madha House Museum

-Muhammad bin Salem Al Madhani founded it and started gathering his exhibits in 1976 AD.
-Numerous items and antiques from before the birth of Christ can be found at the museum, including pottery, coinage, and agricultural implements.
+In 1976, Muhammad bin Salem Al Madhani founded the Madha House Museum.
+It holds his collection of numerous items and antiques from before the birth of Christ, including pottery, coinage, and agricultural implements.

 Inscriptions on stones, fragments of arrows, spears, and other ancient weaponry as well as seals, timepieces, and various Omani rocks are also included.

-The museum displays a number of documents, manuscripts, and historical coins dating back to the tenth century AD, such as: a Greek silver coin used during the reign of Alexander the Great, a very small coin with a star made of stone on both sides, and a group of coins that were minted during the Umayyad and Abbasid eras.
+The museum displays a number of documents, manuscripts, and historical coins dating back to the 10th century, such as: a Greek silver coin used during the reign of Alexander the Great, a very small coin with a star made of stone on both sides, and a group of coins that were minted during the Umayyad and Abbasid eras.